-The newborn Swiss brand established by a master watchmaker Martin Braun is going to officially present its first manufacture-made Antoine Martin Quantieme Perpetual QP01.700.1 with Big Date and Perpetual Calendar complications.
+Established by a master-watchmaker Martin Braun, the young brand Antoine Martin is going to officially present its first manufacture-made Quantieme Perpetual QP01.700.1 model that sports brilliantly designed Big Date and Perpetual Calendar complications.

-Although current economic climate doesn’t seem to favor the emergence of new brands, the master watchmaker has invested about two years of his life in designing his own movement, is now ready to take the risk.
+Although the current economic climate doesn’t favor the emergence of new brands, the master-watchmaker has invested about two years of his life in designing his own movement, is now ready to take the risk.

 While most new companies tend to invest the lion’s share of capital into promoting their baby brands, Mr. Braun seemingly decided to spend the money at what he knows best: a highly sophisticated, yet highly accurate movement.

 The Calibre AM 39.001 hand-wound movement comes equipped with a modified “Swiss lever escapement” design.

 Called HPE (High-Performance Escapement,) the module includes non-magnetic silicium parts that greatly increase the timekeeper’s accuracy.

 Since a typical perpetual calendar needs a lot of energy to run, the AM 39.001 also features a twin-mainspring design for its winding system.
 Working together, the pair of barrels stores enough energy to keep the mechanism running for as long as 144 hours (6 days) after being fully wound.